huggingface/blog/stable-diffusion-xl-coreml.md

 }
 ```

-What this tells us is that the original model quality, as measured by PSNR in float16, is of about 82 dB.
+What this tells us is that the original model quality, as measured by PSNR in float16, is about 82 dB.
 Performing a naïve 8-bit linear quantization drops it to 66 dB.
 But then we have a recipe that compresses to 6.55 bits per parameter, on average, while keeping PSNR at 80 dB.
-The second and third recipes further reduce the model size, while still sustaining a PSNR larger than that from the 8-bit linear quantization.
+The second and third recipes further reduce the model size, while still sustaining a PSNR larger than that of the 8-bit linear quantization.

 For visual examples, these are the results on prompt `a high quality photo of a surfing dog` running each one of the three recipes with the same seed: